Ensuring Ethical Business Practices

 Our submissions to regulatory agencies also include an environmental assessment that appraises the effects of the use of our products on flora, fauna, soil and water.
 When necessary, restrictions are placed on the use of our products to protect the environment.

 Once a product is on the market, we monitor all aspects that could affect product safety.
-Findings are assessed and reported, as appropriate, to regulatory authorities and addressed through appropriate measures.
+Findings are assessed and reported, as required by pharmacovigilance rules, to regulatory authorities and addressed through appropriate measures.

 Our Animal Health business uses our experience, resources and science to help our partners keep animals healthy, ensure a sustainable food supply, protect public health, and help people and pets enjoy their lives together.
 We are committed to making a difference in the health and welfare of animals and in wider societal needs.

-Access to veterinary expertise and medicines significantly impacts the livelihoods of small landholders and their families.
+Access to veterinary expertise and medicines significantly benefits the livelihoods of small landholders and their families.

-Milk for Malawi—Through our partnership with Shire Highlands Milk Producers Association (SHMPA), our Animal Health business lends financial and in-kind support to Malawian dairy farmers to improve the quality and quantity of milk supplies.
-Early in 2015, a shipment of NILZAN® boluses arrived in Malawi shortly after the storm period, and was used by smallholders on their young stock.
-These boluses themselves are another piece of appropriate technology for smallholders, as they come in a very convenient form allowing for simple and accurate mixing with a calf’s feed.
-Producing plenty of calves is a high priority for smallholder farmers keeping only one or two cows.
-At the moment, the sale of a healthy, pregnant heifer can pay for a good house.
-The local dairy companies have been expanding their capacity threefold in the last decade.
-Last year, SHMPA producers saw their first price increase in nearly four years, and production immediately jumped.
+Milk for Malawi: Through our partnership with Shire Highlands Milk Producers Association (SHMPA), our Animal Health business lends financial and in-kind support to Malawian dairy farmers to improve the quality and quantity of milk supplies.
+The 2015 shipment of NILZAN® boluses lasted well through 2016.
+These boluses are used as de-wormers by smallholder farmers on their young stock.
+They are another piece of appropriate technology for smallholder farmers, as they come in a very convenient form allowing for simple and accurate mixing with a calf’s feed.
+Producing more calves is a high priority for smallholder farmers keeping only one or two cows.
+At the moment, in Malawi, the sale of a healthy pregnant heifer can pay for a good house.
+The local dairy companies have expanded their capacity threefold in the last decade.
+In the last months of 2016, the process was started for a new delivery of veterinary medicines in 2017.